-Most of us take water for granted.
+Most of us take clean water for granted.
 It’s hard to imagine our lives without it.
-Five million Haitians—half the population—face this situation daily.
+But five million Haitians—half the population—face this situation every day!

-Celebrating its fifteenth anniversary this year, Haiti Outreach is devoted to helping rural Haitians have sustainable, community-managed water and sanitation facilities in their communities.
+Celebrating its sixteenth anniversary this year, Haiti Outreach is committed to the vision of Haiti as developed country and devoted to helping rural Haitians have sustainable, community-managed water and sanitation facilities in their communities.

-Haiti Outreach is not a charity organization.
-What sets it apart is that it recognizes the fact that the solution must come from the people.
+Haiti Outreach is not an ordinary charitable organization.
+What sets us apart is that we recognize that, for any development work to be sustainable, the solution must come from the people.
 Community participation and responsibility are integral and required throughout the entire life of any project.
-Haiti Outreach is dedicated to helping Haiti become independent—building and maintaining community-initiated projects that advance their development.
+Haiti Outreach is dedicated to helping Haiti become a developed nation—building and maintaining community-initiated projects that advance their development.